-The more you know about what you're raising money for, the more impassioned you will become and the more credible you will be with co-workers.
+The more you know about UW, the more impassioned you will become and the more credible you will be with coworkers.
 Some fast facts:

-- United Way of Monroe County is an independent and autonomous organization, a member of United Way Worldwide, NOT a chapter. - It is governed by a local board of volunteers who make all funding decisions for our community. - It's our mission to more fully engage the people and businesses to measurably improve lives in Monroe County. - 87 cents of every dollar raised goes directly to helping the community.
-The Better Business Bureau standard is 65 cents. - United Way has been raising money to help Monroe County since 1942.
+- United Way of Monroe County is an independent and autonomous organization, a member of United Way Worldwide, NOT a chapter. - It is governed by a local board of volunteers who make all funding decisions for our community. - The MISSION of United Way of Monroe County, a leader in supporting the well-being of people in our community, is to build partnerships to improve lives and provide solutions to those facing life's challenges. - The VISION of United Way of Monroe County is to ensure every person is valued and achieves the highest possible qualify of life.